altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 "A::That's not the worst of it.
 This ship is breaking apart because the Link is falling apart.
 Everyone is awaking up, and the dream is ending."
+*The floor vibrated, a loud shearing from some other part of the ship*

 }